Do you like trains? Or are you a fashionista who wants to know how cloth and clothes are made?

 We also have KS3 and KS4 programmes focussing Science (forces), Campaigning with the Luddites and Factory Reform, Customer Services and our new project Unzipped, looking at fashion and the making of clothes.

 Most workshops are led on Gallery as that’s where the inspirational collections are; however, we have three spaces for groups to use as a base whilst on a visit.
 The Learning Centre and Millspace are kitted out for creative activities, and we also have a space for group lunches.
-Make the most of your time on site by downloading our free Learning Packs for primary and secondary schools fro ideas and activities to support curriculum areas.
+Make the most of your time on site by downloading our free Learning Packs for primary and secondary schools for ideas and activities to support curriculum areas.
 These can be obtained from the expandable Documents section on this page.

 We would recommend you come and meet us for a pre-visit where we can tailor workshops and resources to suit, such as if your group has additional needs, and you can complete your risk assessment at the same time.
 We have downloadable Health and Safety guidance from the expandable Documents section on this page to help with this.

 What teachers say about us:

 “Absolutely wonderful day, the children have now got a much greater understanding of what life was really like in Victorian times”, KS2 teacher after a Mill Children workshop

 And, most importantly, what do the students think?

 “I’m glad I have to go to school and not to work in a mill!”
 KS2 pupil after a Mill Children workshop